dapperlabs/nba-smart-contracts/README.md

 - `pub event MomentMinted(momentID: UInt64, playID: UInt32, setID: UInt32, serialNumber: UInt32)`

     Emitted when a moment is minted from a set.
-The `momentID` is the global unique identifier that differentiates a moment from all other TopShot moments in existence.
+The `momentID` is the global unique identifier that differentiates a moment from all other Top Shot moments in existence.
 The `serialNumber` is the identifier that differentiates the moment within an Edition.
 It corresponds to the place in that edition where it was minted.

 #### Events for Collection-related actions